Allunan/Portfolio-Basic-Motion/README.md

 This template is crafted by "**Collective**", a group of Moroccan web developers dedicated to simplifying project initiation and collaboration.
 Our mission focuses on contributing to open-source projects, particularly in the realm of creative development.

-## Routing

-this template uses `generouted/react-router` for routing, in generouted, pages are created in the `src/pages` directory. for more information, see the [generouted documentation](https://github.com/oedotme/generouted/blob/main/packages/generouted/readme.md#conventions)

 ## Folder Structure

 The project is structured as follows: